Skip to main content

 Lifecycle

-An observation is either new (actionable — freshly detected, or being worked while a fix job runs) or closed (terminal, with a reason of Fixed, Completed, Dismissed, or Expired).
+An observation is either new (actionable — freshly detected, or being worked while a fix job runs) or closed (terminal, with a reason of Fixed, Completed, Dismissed, or No longer reported).

 Fixing